maxmckenzie/bristol-fashion/README.md

 Documentation: https://bristol-fashion.now.sh/

-Bristol fashion is a collection of design system utilities and default, rather than providing developers with a UI framework such as Bootstrap and Foundation.
-Bristol provides the utilities you need to roll your own based around core design theory and a little bit of maths.
+Bristol fashion is a collection of design system variables and modifiers and default, rather than providing developers with a UI framework such as Bootstrap and Foundation.
+Bristol provides the variables and modifiers you need to roll your own based around core design theory.

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/maxmckenzie/bristol-fashion/lint?style=flat-square) ![npm](https://img.shields.io/npm/v/bristol-fashion?style=flat-square)